ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 )
 ```

-They will be used to handle a "button" that will be used to set our clock.
+They will be used to handle the "button" that will be used to set our clock.
+Our board has no button except reset, but somehow we can manage without it.

 #### The *init* function